 Since the Extra field can be populated also for the reporting of different information (e.g. unit ID code for unit base bidding), it is worth noting that in order to provide more than one value, ';' should be used to separate Key==Value pairs.

 For example, in case information on both the unit base bidding and trade type have to be reported in the Extra field.
-Then such information in REMITTable1\V2.xsd should be reported as:
+When reported using REMITTable1\V3.xsd, such information can also be reported as: